 Typical Operating Conditions

 Wet Milling.
-Fill the screw-cap vial at least 1/2 full with beads (exact measurement of beads to be added is not necessary.
-A 1/2 fill by eye is okay) and the rest of the volume with buffer and biomaterial.
-The maximum biomass concentration during homogenization is 400 mg (wet weight) of prechopped biomaterial and fill the rest of the vial with extraction media.
-The microvial should be filled to the top to exclude as much air as possible when the vial cap is screwed on.
-Note that dry beads can entrap air, especially when using 0.1 mm dia. beads, entrapped air may still remain entrapped in the beads.
-Invert the vial to wet the beads and then top-up the vial with more media.
+Fill the screw-cap vial at least 1/2 full with beads (exact measurement of beads to be added is not necessary...1/2 fill by eye is okay).
+Add up to 400 mg (wet weight) of prechopped biomaterial and fill the rest of the vial with extraction media.
+The microvial should be filled almost to the top with extraction media, thus excluding as much air as possible when the microvial cap is screwed on.
+This minimizes foaming during beadbeating.
+Note: When using 0.1 mm dia. beads, entrapped air may still remain entrapped in the beads.
+Invert the vial to wet the beads and then top-up the vial with a little more media.